junxit/us-congress-bills-111/metadata.md

 - 2009-09-15 — Mr. Holden moved to suspend the rules and pass the bill.
 - 2009-09-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9514-9515)
 - 2009-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9514-9515)
+- 2009-09-16 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.